dipaksarkar/docs/docs/bouncify/installation.md

 ## Server Requirements

 To run **Bouncify** efficiently, ensure that your server meets the following requirements.
 These include the web server, PHP version, necessary extensions, and database requirements.
+For more detailed specifications, please review our comprehensive [Server Requirements Guide](/bouncify/faqs/server-requirements).

 #### Web Server
 - **Apache**, **nginx**, or any other compatible web server.